fastforwardlabs/mdffreport12/src/03-technical.md

 benefits.
 First, VAEs enable Bayesian inference; essentially, we can now sample from the learned encoder distribution and decode samples that do not explicitly exist in the original dataset, but belong to the same data distribution.
-Second, VAEs learn a disentangled representation of a data distribution&#151;i.e., a single unit in the latent code is only sensitive to a single generative factor.
+Second, VAEs learn a disentangled representation of a data distribution; i.e., a single unit in the latent code is only sensitive to a single generative factor.
 This allows some interpretability of the output of VAEs, as we can vary units in the latent code for controlled generation of samples.
 Third, a VAE provides true